-MASTER OF INSTRUCTION DEGREE (M.I.)
+MASTER OF INSTRUCTION DEGREE (MI))

-The Masters of Instruction degree is a 31 credit hour program for practicing teachers with a portfolio capstone experience.
+The Masters of Instruction degree is a 33 credit hour program for practicing teachers with a portfolio capstone experience.
 The program strengthens teachers' capacity to study and improve their own practice and supports application for National Board Certification.
-A concentration in School Library Media and a specialization in Educational Technology are available through this program by completing designated coursework in either of these areas.
+Concentrations in School Library Media and Agriculture Education and a specialization in Educational Technology are available through this program by completing designated coursework in any of these areas.

-REQUIREMENTS FOR ADMISSION TO THE M.J.
-PROGRAM
+REQUIREMENTS FOR ADMISSION TO THE MI PROGRAM